-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Monthly MorALS meeting chaired by the Deputy Medical Director and attended by a representative of the Triumvirate for each division.
-Member of systemwide Mortality Collaborative Group.
-Divisional M&M meetings in place.
-Business Partner Model approach in place.
-Monthly mortality report in place to track achievement of SHMI/Mortality targets (Maintaining our HSMR and improving our SHMI) reporting in to monthly mortality group and upwardly to PSG.
-Training has been delivered to approximately 40 members of staff to undertake SJR's.
-Gaps in the number of structured judgement reviews undertaken - this is not across all Divisions, good practice exists and is demonstrated through the mortality group.
-Following the success in UTOO for ACP's contributing to the SJR reviews, further training is going to be rolled out to the MDT.
-Standardised process being evidence Gap identified in the ability to draw learning from SJR's due to Local data sources are used where possible.
-Gaps in learning mitigated by ME process and escalation of concerns via incident management processes. raung To cookie our noonie Bespoke training and support offered from the Mortality team to the Divisions.
-(CEG) 92 To enable our people to lead, work differen ntly and to feel valued, motivate ed and proud to v NHC people plan & avetam None identified None identified Workforce Roard with None identified None Identified NHS people plan & system people plan & five themes:- - Looking after our people - Belonging in the NHS - New ways of working & delivering care - Growing for the future - Leadership and Lifelong Learning (from 2022/23) Workforce Board with oversight of the workforce CIP plans for the system
+tef Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assuranc rating Director and attended by a representative of the undertaken - this is not across all Divisions, good practice exists and is demonstrated through the mortality group. ability to draw learning from SJR's due to Local data sources are used where possible.
+Gaps in learning mitigated by ME process and escalation of concerns via incident management processes.
+2 To enable our people to o lead, work differe ntly and to feel valued, motivate ed and proud to v work at ULHT NHS people plan & system people plan & five themes: Looking after our people - Belonging in the NHS - New ways of working & delivering care - Growing for the future - Leadership and Lifelong Learning (from 2022/23) None identified Workforce Board with oversight of the workforce CIP plans for the system None identified None Identified

-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Workforce planning and workforce plans Recruitment to agreed roles - plan for every post, for Agenda for Change, Medical and Dental Workforce Associate Director of Transformation and Workforce planning in post who is leading workforce planning in conjunction with HRBP's, finance and improvement team.
+Re of Objective How we may be prevented from meeting objective Link to Risk Register Link to Standards secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Workforce planning and workforce plans Recruitment to agreed roles - plan for every post, for Agenda for Change, Medical and Dental Workforce Associate Director of Transformation and Workforce planning in post who is leading workforce planning in conjunction with HRBP's, finance and improvement team.
 This is established and regular reviews are now in place.
 Reported through to the Operational Workforce and Strategy Group and then included within the highlight report for People & OD Committee highlight report to Board None identified Workforce plans submitted for 2023/24 Operational Planning.
 Recruitment plans are in place.
 Divisional Recruitment Pipeline Reports are refreshed regularly for each division working with each of the SHRBP's and are reporting through to FPAM in terms of pipeline linked to reducing agency spend.
-None Identified
+None identified None Identified